 The fair value basis measurement of quoted investments has been determined on the basis of Level 1 inputs, being the quoted prices in active markets for identical assets and liabilities that the entity can access at the measurement date.
+The fair value of the investment at the reporting date decreased to € 49 Million.

 The fair value basis measurement of AFS Investments has been determined on the basis of Level 3 criteria.
 The investment group classification method has been used whereby assets were sub-divided between classifications of sub-groups and analysed on basis of observable and unobservable market data.
+Management is required to use its own assumptions regarding unobservable inputs because there is little market activity and is unable to corroborate the related observable inputs.
+Unobservable inputs require management to make certain projections about the information that would be used by market participants in valuing assets or liabilities.